Terem Quartet: 1980s

-The ensemble was created in 1986 as a project of four St. Petersburg Conservatory students: Andrey Konstantinov (soprano domra), Andrey Smirnov (bayan), Mikhail Dzudze (double bass balalaika) and Igor Ponomarenko (alto domra).
+The ensemble was created in 1986 as a project of four Saint Petersburg Conservatory students: Andrey Konstantinov (soprano domra), Andrey Smirnov (bayan), Mikhail Dzudze (double bass balalaika) and Igor Ponomarenko (alto domra).
 At one time the students were called up for military service.
-After the first year of this service they were transferred to the local army ensemble which consisted of orchestra, choir and ballet.
-Some time later an idea to create a new ensemble was born and this one was called "Russian Souvenir".
-At this time it consisted of a big number of participants and many of them were not able to read musical notes that it why musicians tried to find a special language: they picked out some well-known music pieces and combined them with folk melodies.
-Then the first line-up of Terem Quartet was formed: Andrey Konstantinov, Andrey Smirnov, Mikhail Dzudze and Igor Ponomarenko.
+After the first year of this service they were transferred to the local army ensemble, which consisted of orchestra, choir and ballet.
+Some time later, an idea to create a new ensemble was born and this one was called "Russian Souvenir".